 How exactly does at-home teeth alignment work?

 At-home aligner kits like the one from Candid borrow the technology Invisalign pioneered.
-When you send in your impressions (or visit a Studio for scans), Candid uses those molds and advanced software to create an individualized treatment plan.
+The Candid team and your dentist will use advanced software to create an individualized treatment plan.
 That technology can predict exactly how your teeth will move when you switch to the next aligner in your kit.
 Using each new aligner as a step in the process, Candid gradually moves your teeth from their initial positions to their final destination.

 Is there an age requirement for using either ClearCorrect or Candid?